zefoy/ngx-swiper-wrapper/README.md

 ##### Use it in your HTML template (with custom configuration):

-This library provides two ways to create a Dropzone element, component for simple use cases and directive for more custom use cases.
+This library provides two ways to create a Swiper element, component for simple use cases and directive for more custom use cases.

 **COMPONENT USAGE**

-Simply replace the element that would oridinarily be passed to `Swiper` with the swiper component.
+Simply replace the element that would ordinarily be passed to `Swiper` with the swiper component.

-**NOTE:** Component provides default elements for the scroller, navigation and pagination which you can enable by setting the apropriate configuration to 'true' or by using the default selector.
+**NOTE:** Component provides default elements for the scrollbar, navigation and pagination which you can enable by setting the appropriate configuration to 'true' or by using the default selector.
 If you want to use custom elements then you might want to use the directive instead.

 ```html
 <swiper [config]="config" [(index)]="index">